Special Warfare Diving and Salvage: Duties

-SWADS commandos are currently deployed in South Sudan as Bangladesh Force Marine Unit, part of UNMISS.
-They were the first SF unit to respond during Holey Artisan Bakery attack in Dhaka and later assisted the Army's 1 Para-Commando Battalion in Operation Thunderbolt, by securing the lake side and cutting of the possible escape route of the terrorists.
+SWADS commandos are currently deployed in South Sudan as the Bangladesh Force Marine Unit, part of UNMISS.
+They were the first SF unit to respond during the Holey Artisan Bakery attack in Dhaka.
+They later assisted the Army's 1 Para-Commando Battalion in Operation Thunderbolt, by securing the lakeside and cutting off the possible escape route of the terrorists.

 SWADS has also performed several Anti-Drug raids in the Bay of Bengal and captured some major drug shipments.
 They have also conducted Anti-Human Trafficking operations off the coast of Teknaf.